circonus-labs/libmtev/docs-md/apireference/c.md

   * `format` a format identitier
   * **RETURN** `mtev_true` if successful

-You cannot set a format on a log stream without logops.
+A log stream without `logops` cannot have a format set.

 #### mtev_log_stream_set_property